 Firstly… what is an RP?

-Aside from Responsible Pharmacist, and Role Play, in the environs of wholesale and GDP (Good Distribution Practice, NOT Gross Domestic Product!) the letters RP stand for “Responsible Person.”
+In terms of wholesale and GDP (Good Distribution Practice, NOT Gross Domestic Product!) the letters RP stand for “Responsible Person.”

 So… what is a Contract RP?

 Not all holders of a WDA(H) (Wholesale Dealers Authorisation for medicines of human use) will either be capable, or desire, to be the Responsible Person for their operation, so a Contract RP is often sought.